Ladies, your 20s are a time for self-discovery, self-improvement, and goal-setting, but there are some things you should stop doing.

 4. Constantly seeking approval

-Hard as it is to recognize, you actually don’t have to cater to the opinions or demands of others, and the sooner you learn that, the better.
+You don’t have to please others, and the sooner you realize that, the better.
 The best thing is to drop that habit as soon as you can, because it can only lead to your unhappiness.

-We know that it’s natural to want to be liked, and to want people to pay attention to us, tell us we’re amazing and approve of what we do.
-The truth is that we’re never going to get that kind of reaction from everybody, so trying to get this is really pointless.
+We know that it’s natural to want to be liked, to want people to pay attention to us, tell us we’re amazing, and approve of what we do.
+We won’t get that reaction from everyone, so it’s pointless to try.

 5. Procrastinating on your goals